 Roadways made of pavement, also known as blacktop roads, heat up by absorbing heat from the sun.
 And this melts any ice.
 But as soon as dusk arrives, there is no more extended heat absorption.
 So the road quickly cools.
 And if the temperatures are freezing, the seepage or melted snow freezes.
 This is particularly the case if there are few clouds in the sky.
 But this is because cloud cover acts as an insulator during cold weather, increasing the chances of a bad weather accident.

 This condition often occurs on roads that have had the snow plowed in higher elevations.
-And it takes place in lower elevations where there is a water source that spreads.
-On cold nights without cloud cover, the cold night air causes heat from the roadway.
+And it takes place in lower elevations where a water source spreads.
+The cold night air causes heat from the roadway on cold nights without cloud cover.
 And then, the wet areas turn to ice with the temperatures near freezing.
 This remains true even in low areas where cold air tends to pool.

 Slush is melted snow that generally affects higher elevations in the state of California.
 And this is caused when snow begins to fall rapidly.
 Then the road surface is warm due to the sun and traffic.
 But when the temperatures drop quickly or because of the lack of warm air, the partially melted snow freezes.
 What remains is called slush leading to another bad weather accident.

 So basically, this is a mixture of snow and ice.
-Because it is much wetter than snow alone, it is more hazardous for drivers.
+It is more hazardous for drivers because it is much wetter than snow alone.
 Plus, it can turn to solid ice at the right temperatures.

 Bridges often freeze before roadways become icy for one interesting reason or another.
 First, it may depend on the bridge’s material, as they usually are not covered with asphalt.
 But it might be concrete, which is a superior material for lasting roads.
 But concrete does not hold the same warmth as asphalt because of sun radiation and traffic.